Generalized Normalizing Flows via Markov Chains: Stochastic Normalizing Flows

 \section{Stochastic Normalizing Flows}

+We have already seen that normalizing flows have limited expressiveness.
 The idea of stochastic normalizing flows is to replace some of the deterministic layers $\mathcal T_t$ from a normalizing flow by random transforms.
 From the Markov chains viewpoint, we replace the kernels $\mathcal K_t$ and $\mathcal R_t$ with the Dirac measure by more general Markov kernels.
+In Figure \ref{path_snf} the interaction of stochastic steps in conjunction with deterministic ones is illustrated.
+In particular, the stochastic steps effectively remove samples from low density regions.

-Formally, a \emph{stochastic normalizing flow} (SNF) is a pair $\big( (X_0,\ldots,X_T),(Y_T,...,Y_0) \big)$ of Markov chains of $d_t$-dimensional random variables $X_t$ and $Y_t$, $t=0,...,T$, with the following properties: \begin{itemize} \item[P1)] $P_{X_t}, P_{Y_t}$ have the densities $p_{X_t}, p_{Y_t}\colon\R^{d_t}\to\R_{>0}$ for any $t=0,...,T$. \item[P2)] There exist Markov kernels $\mathcal K_{t} = P_{X_t|X_{t-1}}$ and $\mathcal R_t = P_{Y_{t-1}|Y_t}$, $t=1,...,T$ such that
+Formally, a \emph{stochastic normalizing flow} (SNF) is a pair $\big( (X_0,\ldots,X_T),(Y_T,...,Y_0) \big)$ of Markov chains of $d_t$-dimensional random variables $X_t$ and $Y_t$, $t=0,...,T$, with the following properties: \begin{itemize} \item[] P1) $P_{X_t}, P_{Y_t}$ have the densities $p_{X_t}, p_{Y_t}\colon\R^{d_t}\to\R_{>0}$ for any $t=0,...,T$. \item[] P2) There exist Markov kernels $\mathcal K_{t} = P_{X_t|X_{t-1}}$ and $\mathcal R_t = P_{Y_{t-1}|Y_t}$, $t=1,...,T$ such that